Blandianson/Halo_calendar/README.md

 Dataset with Day-Level granularity.

-Dataset with the hierachy and  of:
+Dataset with the hierachy of:

 var prism = "pane": {"rows": [ { "data": [